• Skip to primary navigation

 #1: Teenage Dream – Katy Perry

-Teenage Dream is an easy drum song that needs a few bass drum strokes and snare hit.
-The song’s beat is very catchy for its easy rhythm and the sound by moving between the bass and snare.
-It makes a great song to play the drum for beginners, and if you increase the tempo, you will get a completely different feel when playing.
+Teenage Dream is an easy drum song that needs just a few bass drum strokes and snare hits.
+The song’s beat is very catchy due to its easy rhythm, with the sound moving between the bass and snare.
+It’s a great song for beginner drummers to play, and if you increase the tempo you will get a completely different feel when playing it.

 This song and the quick movement it entails will require you to learn consistency and play with strength.
 Remember that the trick is more about moving your arms than the sticks, as they will be wherever the arms are.
 This technique also helps in creating powerful sounds and improves your mastery of drumming skills.